SugarSecurity/The-Sugar-Scoop/anti-trust.md

 As a cybersecurity and tech CEO, I think abouit the concepts of trust a lot.
 Many of the smartest people I work with are pursuing ways to make things like encryption work with "Zero Trust", and now I have the oppurtunity to view an ANTI-trust congressional hearing.
 Interesting...

-One major point that a reporter made earlier is that these men are often never speaking, unscripted, before a public forum.
-Opening statements will be clean but I cant wait for things to deteriorate.
+One major point that a reporter made earlier is that these Tech CEOs often never speak, unscripted, in a public forum.

 ## The Year is 2016...

-# TO DO TO DO
-Before publish come back with notebook
-Fear and Loating Audio type thing
+Zuckerberg story

 ## Anti-Trust Congress July 29th 2020